onshape-public/app-gltf-viewer/README.md

 1. Push to a new mirror repository: `cd gltf-viewer.git && git push --mirror https://github.com/youruser/my-gltf-viewer.git`.
 1. Clean up the temporary repository: `cd .. && rm -rf gltf-viewer.git`.
 1. Clone your newly mirrored repository: `https://github.com/youruser/my-gltf-viewer.git`.
 1. Create a heroku app for your project: `cd my-gltf-viewer && heroku create`.
-Note the URL provided in the ouput of this command.
+Note the URL provided in the output of this command.
 1. Go to the [Onshape Developer Portal](https://dev-portal.onshape.com/), create a new OAuth Application and Store entry with the following settings.
 Make sure that you copy the Client ID and Client Secret, as these will be needed later, and cannot be shown again.

 OAuth Application Setting | Value